Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

 We next validate the microphone array measurements for the four $Re_\tau$ test cases considered.
-Figures~\ref{fig5}(a,b) display the premultiplied frequency and streamwise wavenumber spectra of $p_w$, respectively, for the four $Re_{\tau}$ cases, each of which are obtained by integrating the corresponding $f$--$k_x$ wall-pressure spectrum [shown later in Fig.~\ref{fig6}(c)].
-Also plotted for reference are the premultiplied $p_w$-spectra obtained from the well-resolved LES [1200 $\lesssim$ $Re_{\tau}$ $\lesssim$ 2300, in Fig.~\ref{fig5}(a)] and DNS [1300 $\lesssim$ $Re_{\tau}$ $\lesssim$ 2000, in Fig.~\ref{fig5}(b)].
-Consistent with earlier observations in Figs.~\ref{fig4}(d,f), the experimental $p_w$-spectra are significantly attenuated at large $k_x$ and $f$, due to spatial filtering.
-Further, the spectra collapse well with those from the LES/DNS at low frequencies and streamwise wavenumbers, as expected when applying the outer-scaling \citep{farabee1991,tsuji2007}.
-However, the exact $f$- and $k_x$-ranges associated with the outer-scaling vary with $Re_{\tau}$, owing to the competing effects of decreasing spatial resolution and $Re_{\tau}$-energization of the spectra.
-As such, we interpret from Figs.~\ref{fig5}(a,b) that the $p_w$-spectra are accurately resolved within the ranges of $f{\delta}/{U_{\infty}}$ $<$ 1 and ${k_x}{\delta}$ $<$ 10.
+Figures~\ref{fig7}(a,b) display the premultiplied frequency and streamwise wavenumber spectra of $p_w$, respectively, for the four $Re_{\tau}$ cases, each of which are obtained by integrating the corresponding $f$--$k_x$ wall-pressure spectrum [shown later in Fig.~\ref{fig8}(c)].
+Also plotted for reference are the premultiplied $p_w$-spectra obtained from the well-resolved LES [1200 $\lesssim$ $Re_{\tau}$ $\lesssim$ 2300, in Fig.~\ref{fig7}(a)] and DNS [1300 $\lesssim$ $Re_{\tau}$ $\lesssim$ 2000, in Fig.~\ref{fig7}(b)].
+Consistent with earlier observations in Figs.~\ref{fig6}(d,f), the experimental $p_w$-spectra are significantly attenuated at large $k_x$ and $f$, due to spatial filtering.
+Further, the spectra collapse well with those from the LES/DNS at low frequencies and streamwise wavenumbers, as expected when applying the outer-scaling \citep{farabee1991,tsuji2007,dacome:2025a,pirozzoli2025}.
+However, the exact $f$- and $k_x$-ranges associated with the outer-scaling vary with $Re_{\tau}$, owing to the competing effects of decreasing spatial resolution and $Re_{\tau}$-energization of the spectra (albeit marginal).
+All these spectra in Figures~\ref{fig7}(a) also collapsed well on comparing with the experimentally obtained $p_w$-spectra by \citet{fritsch2022} for ZPG TBL (not shown here for brevity).
+For this comparison with \citet{fritsch2022}, we only considered their experiments conducted with a zero airfoil angle of attack, and at the three upstream streamwise locations (to minimize upstream history effects), corresponding to 4000 $\lesssim$ $Re_{\tau}$ $\lesssim$ 8400.
+As such, we can confirm from Figs.~\ref{fig7}(a,b) that the $p_w$-spectra are fully resolved within the ranges of: $f{\delta}/{U_{\infty}}$ $<$ 1 and 1.2 $\lesssim$ ${k_x}{\delta}$ $<$ 10, while being partially resolved in the intermediate scales: 1 $\lesssim$ ${f}{\delta}/{U_{\infty}}$ $\lesssim$ 4 and 10 $\lesssim$ ${k_x}{\delta}$ $\lesssim$ 38.